lavinas/ephemeris/README.md

 * Colocar formatacao no telefone no print
 * Permitir update do id no crud
 * Permitir volta a ser null no crud
-* Permitir get com like
 * Validar conflito de agenda no horario de cadastro do contrato
-* Fazer importacao de csv para package
+* Implementar get com like em package